-I know this is going to sound crazy (especially because of my last blog post), but I have changed my “college” plans… I am still going to Bethany Global University, in Minnesota, this August, but I will not be going for the bachelor’s degree (4 years) like I had thought, but for a 4-month Bible and discipleship program called LEAD (stands for Leadership, Evangelism, and Discipleship)!
-There are 3 phases of the program – Discipleship, Leadership, and Evangelism, in which we will be learning and growing in our relationship with God and each other (living on campus, as a little Christian community), digging deep into God’s Word and having daily teaching and small group time to discuss what we are learning, growing in our strengths, personalities, and spiritual gifts, and then learning how to use who we are as God’s children and the Truths that we know in Him to impact the world around us, wherever we go!
+I know this is going to sound crazy (especially because of my last blog post), but I have changed my “college” plans… I am still going to Bethany Global University, in Minnesota, this August, but I will not be going for the bachelor’s degree (4 years) like I had thought, but for a 4-month Bible and discipleship program called LEAD (stands for Leadership, Evangelism, Apologetics, and Discipleship)!
+We will be learning and growing in our relationship with God and each other (living on campus, as a little Christian community), digging deep into God’s Word and having daily teaching and small group time to discuss what we are learning, growing in our strengths, personalities, and spiritual gifts, and then learning how to use who we are as God’s children and the Truths that we know in Him to impact the world around us, wherever we go!

 Here is the link, if you want to check it out! https://leadintern.com/internship/

 Why did I change my mind?
 Well, several reasons.
 As you might already know, as soon as I found BGU, I just knew it was where I was going!
 Everything about it is just so amazing!
 They have a handful of different degrees and programs to choose from, but the bachelor’s degree was the first one I came across, so I just kinda picked that one I guess.
 I was so excited, that I didn’t really consider that maybe it wasn’t the one I really wanted to do… (Probably not the smartest thing to do if you are making a decision affecting 4 years plus the rest of your life) haha!